Are you paying enough attention to your on-page SEO?

 I analysed the top 10 ranking websites for this search query and checked the keyword density of each of them.
 You can use Free Keyword Density Analyzer Tool from SeoBook.com for this purpose.

-Here’s a table with the results in terms of keyword density percentage (click on the image to enlarge):
+Here’s a table with the results in terms of keyword density percentage.

 After my keyword density analysis was completed I already knew the following four very important things: